Flexible inference for animal learning rules using neural networks: Discussion

-\textit{Generalization across datasets, tasks, and architectures).} We evaluated our method using the same preprocessed IBL dataset as~\cite{ashwood2020inferring}.
-This focus on a relatively simple task was intentional: it mirrors widely used de novo learning paradigms in laboratory neuroscience, where animals are introduced to novel tasks with minimal prior structure.
+\textit{Generalization across datasets, tasks, and architectures.} We evaluated our method using the same preprocessed IBL dataset as~\cite{ashwood2020inferring}.
+This focus on a relatively simple task was intentional: it mirrors widely used \textit{de novo} learning paradigms in laboratory neuroscience, where animals are introduced to novel tasks with minimal prior structure.
 Such simplified tasks capture key hallmarks of biological learning—history dependence, biases, and suboptimal strategies—while providing a tractable platform for reverse-engineering learning dynamics.
 In this sense, our work should be viewed as a stepping stone toward broader generalization: establishing validity in a controlled setting before extending to richer tasks and datasets.
-Indeed, to demonstrate potential scalability, we tested higher-dimensional inputs and found that our approach continues to recover core qualitative features of learning rules, with performance improving as data availability increases (Appendix Table~\ref{tab:input-dim}).
+Indeed, to demonstrate potential scalability, we tested higher-dimensional inputs and found that our approach continues to recover core qualitative features of learning rules, with performance improving as data availability increases (Supp.\ Table~\ref{tab:input-dim}).
 These results indicate that our framework can extend beyond the simple tasks considered here.

 Beyond extending to diverse tasks and datasets, another future avenue would be to investigate how different architectures—and their associated inductive biases—affect inference accuracy, particularly under data limitations.
-Our framework currently fixes the decision model (standard models like GLM): this aids interpretability and follows common neuroscience practice, but limits expressivity.
+Our framework currently fixes the decision model (e.g., standard models such as GLMs), which aids interpretability and follows common neuroscience practice but limits expressivity.
+In fact, for multiplicative decision processes, this assumption leads to a significant performance degradation (Supp.\ Table~\ref{tab:multiplicative-decision}).
 We view this modular approach—using a standard decision model while focusing on trial-by-trial weight updates—as a principled first step, consistent with strategies in neuroscience and machine learning where components are studied separately before joint inference.
 Extending the framework to jointly infer both the decision model and the learning rule is an important direction for future work.